infnada/SysOS/README.md

 > **_This is a SUPER Alpha release, do not use on production environment._**

 SysOS started as a fun/test project and I realized that it can be a good tool to manage my GNU/Linux infrastructure.
-But finally I opted to do something which not require any Agent to **manage the whole** infrastructure of a business.
+But finally I opted to do something which not require any Agent to **manage the whole infrastructure of a business**.

-The main purpose is the ability to **install and preconfigure any kind of service** like Apache, SMTP, LDAP... on a GNU/Linux system, and of course, **manage the system itself**; Firewall, IDS, PCI compliance...
+The main purpose is the ability to **disaster recovery tasks, monitor, install and preconfigure any kind of service** like Apache, SMTP, LDAP... on a GNU/Linux system, and of course, manage the system itself; Firewall, IDS, PCI compliance...

+## Requirements
+All tests are done with:
+- Windows 10 -> Git bash
+- Centos 7
+- Linux subsystem for Windows -> Ubuntu

+- vCenter 6.5
+- NetApp FAS2552 with ONTAP 9.1P10
+- NetApp FAS2220 with ONTAP 9.1P10

+- Right now Chrome is the only tested browser

 ## Installation